jlevy/kash/README.md

 # Check the help page for a full overview:
 help

-# Confirm kash is set up correctly with right tools and APIs:
+# Confirm kash is set up correctly with right tools:
-self_check
+check_system_tools

 # The assistant is built into the shell, so you can just ask questions on the
 # command line.
 Note you can just press Space twice and it will insert the question